-The character of Francis would all but disappear from the show entirely starting with Season 6.
-For the final two seasons, Francis appeared in less than 10 out of the 44 aired episodes, despite the fact that Christopher Masterson remained in the opening credits.
-The character itself was changed significantly, going from the significant strides he had made to land a great job and become a responsible young adult, to once more returning to delinquent, manipulative and two-timing behavior.
-Christopher Masterson during this time took more of an interest in the production of the show, as he directed and wrote for much of Seasons 6 and 7 rather than starring as his character.
+The character of Francis would all but disappear from the show entirely starting with season six.
+For the final two seasons, Francis appeared in less than ten out of the forty-four aired episodes, despite the fact that Christopher Masterson remained in the opening credits.
+The character itself was changed significantly, going from the significant strides he had made to land a great job, and become a responsible young adult, to once more returning to delinquent, manipulative and two-timing behavior.
+Christopher Masterson during this time, took more of an interest in the production of the show, as he directed and wrote for much of seasons six and seven, rather than appearing as his character.

 In the opening credits, the boxer who inadvertently knocks out the referee is Pedro Cardenas, fighting Willie deWit.
 He accidentally KO'ed referee Bert Lowes during the 1982 North American Championships in Las Vegas.

 In the episode where Hal and the boys go to the race track, they come home to discover that Lois had gone through all of their stuff, in that pile was a pack of Morley cigarettes, the same fake brand the Cigarette Smoking Man prefers to use on The X-Files (1993).

 Scenes from One Million Years B.C.
 (1966) can be seen during the opening credits.
 In one of them, Raquel Welch is shown in the claws of a monster bird.
 The other scene shows the fight against a giant turtle.